vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 Anyway, for all the Vue 2.* applications out there, this article should help to get TypeScript's full power to Vuex Stores.

 **Shameless Plug**: If you liked this article, I'm currently looking for a job as a Senior Full Stack Engineer.
-You can check my [Linkedin](https://www.linkedin.com/in/antonioviniciusteixeira/) and drop me a line at _vinicius0026 at gmail dot com_ if you think I'm a good fit to some position at your company.
+You can check my [Linkedin](https://www.linkedin.com/in/antonioviniciusteixeira/) and drop me a line at _vinicius0026 at gmail dot com_ if you think I'm a good fit for some position at your company.
 Cheers! :)